 2. Sugars… (and salt!)

 I’m not sure if you know this or not but sugar doesn’t have fat.
 I repeat.
 Sugar.
 Does.
 Not .
 Have.
 Fat.
+There are more healthy foods to eat when craving sugar.

 Of course we’re just making a point here, but food manufacturers can increase the sugar and salt content all they want without increasing the fat content… keeping whatever artificial product they’re making still a low-fat or worse yet, fat-free option.